 Leggings may already be a significant part of your wardrobe.
 If so, you know how versatile they are and how easy they are to style with just about anything.
 Make it a point to pack at least one or two pairs in neutral shades like black and gray that you can wear with tunics, long cardigan sweaters, and even under dresses if you need a warming layer on an unexpectedly brisk day.

 The right pair of women’s jeans makes all the difference to your wardrobe when you’re on the road.
 Choose something that you’ve already worn plenty of times—a trip with the family is not the time to break in a new pair that may or may not feel comfortable as the day wears on.
 Whether you favor a skinny silhouette, a straight leg, or a curvy fit, make sure that it conforms to your figure well and that it allows you to move around easily.
+Jeans are great because they can be paired with almost any top or blouse.
+Make sure you pay attention to the washes of the jeans you’re bringing along.
+If you want to look more casual, light washes or mid-colored washes are great!

 While it may not be practical to bring along tons of dresses, at least one in a material like a jersey will do your wardrobe huge favors if there’s a special event on the itinerary.
 Even if there’s nothing specific planned, you’ll be glad that you planned ahead—and you can easily wear the dress even when you’re relaxing—just pair it with a cardigan or a light jacket and a pair of comfortable walking shoes.
 Add a few accessories when it’s time to dress up and you’ll look and feel like you’re ready for anything.
+If you don’t dress up, you can also use certain kinds of dresses as swimsuit cover ups, as well.

 What’s in your knitwear lineup?
 Again, this depends largely on the weather situation.
 A long cardigan is a great option in cooler environments where you may be able to head out without a coat.
 Opt for a style with buttons instead of an open front so that you can lock in more heat.
 Another great option for a cooler atmosphere is a turtleneck, which you can layer beneath a dress for some additional warmth or beneath a jacket or sweater when winds pick up.